 CAP theorem applies to just about every database, document store or at-rest state.
-This ties into there is no right way to do software engineering; the tools you decide to use cannot always be golden hammers, and a good software engineer will know to study the nuances of their resources.
+This ties into there is no right way to do software engineering; the tools you decide to use cannot always be golden hammers, and a good software engineer will know to study the resources and problem.

 Sorting takes O(n log n) , sorted search takes O (log n)

 This nuance is important to remember.
-What is easier, getting organized or staying organized?
+It means that caching and pre-processed structures can improve performance by given heuristics to algorithms.
 If you have a sorted list or a binary search tree, you can have very efficient log n access if you perform reasonable maintenance to keep your index sorted.
-Becoming organized takes a lot of effort, but staying organized takes far less.
+This is a phenomena in real life; Becoming organized takes a lot of effort, but staying organized takes far less.

 You cannot change what you cannot first measure.